roytang/blog/content/post/2023/11/words/index.md

 [Robin Rendle agrees](https://robinrendle.com/notes/webster%E2%80%99s-1913/).
 Both posts cite powerful examples of how a good dictionary can help you punch up your writing.
 Their recommended version, Webster's 1913 dictionary, is available via a [webapp](https://www.websters1913.com/).

 I should figure out how to incorporate this dictionary into my everyday use - I still find myself just typing "define: word" into my browser's address bar and relying on either Duckduckgo's quick answer, which comes from the American Heritage Dictionary, or a link to the Merriam-Webster site.

+---

+Finally, [Wordsmith games' website](https://wordsmithgames.com/) contains a bunch of small word puzzle games.
+I think they're the kind that refresh daily, but although I've only tried them a few times, one of them said I had a "7 day streak" so IDK if they're polished.